-SKE Chemistry
+Chemistry SKE

-Study a Chemistry SKE at Sussex
+Study a Chemistry SKE course at Sussex

-We offer a range of units for trainees from KS3 to A-Level.
+We offer a range of units for trainees, from KS3 to A-Level.
 All are supported by excellent interactive “SnapRevise” resources.
-You will have access to all 3 sciences to GCSE and your specialist subject to A-level.
-Your subscription will remain active all through your training year, so you will be able to refer to the resources whenever you need them – even after your SKE is complete.
+You will have access to all three sciences at GCSE and your specialist subject at A-level.
+You can to refer to the resources whenever you need them in your training year – even after your SKE is complete.

-The Sussex Online Chemistry SKE is available as a 8,12,16, 20, 24 or 28 week course.
+The Sussex online Chemistry SKE is available as an eight,12,16, 20, 24 or 28-week course.

 • KS3 Science (focussed on developing your non-specialist sciences to KS3 standard)